CommodoreOS/PCUAE/README.md

 Any info or you want to discuss PCUAE go to THEC64 Community Forum - https://thec64community.online

+"Contains host-rum from the Pandory500 mod"... https://github.com/emuchicken/pandory-a500

+It will from now on included host-rum.adf file from Pandory so will be back in next version of PCUAE, thanks Dajoho and Team Pandory.

 So this is the only version thats available now(PCUAE Version), it will say Premium version when you load PCUAE Options, Mode or Carousel Changer Menus so you get the whole menu, I will proberly change that now, I proberly will make another version cause I like PCUAE and I have been working on it to long not to.